Wiredcraft/test-mobile/Github-Users-List.md

 4. As a user on the home page,
     - When I focus on to the search bar
     - And enter search terms
-    - Then I should see the corresponding news result lists based on the search terms real time
+    - Then I should see the corresponding new result lists based on the search terms real time
 5. As a user on the home page,
 	- When I pull the list down
 	- And the list reach Top